John Law (economist): Cultural references

 Sharon Condie and Richard Condie's 1978 National Film Board of Canada (NFB) animated short John Law and the Mississippi Bubble is a humorous interpretation.
 The film was produced by the NFB at its newly opened Winnipeg studio.
 It opened in Canadian cinemas starting in September 1979 and was sold to international broadcasters.
 The film received an award at the Tampere Film Festival.

+In 1864 William Harrison Ainsworth published the novel John Law based on his career.

 John Law is the focus of Rafael Sabatini's 1949 novel The Gamester.

 John Law is referenced in Voltaire's 'Dictionnaire Philosophique', as part of the entry on reason.

 John Law is the subject of the section entitled "Fragment d'un ancien mythologiste" in "Lettre CXLII" of Montesquieu's epistolary novel "Lettres Persanes" published in 1721.